cmu-sei/TopoMojo/docs/Proxmox.md

 ### Configure NGINX

 You will need to configure a reverse proxy on the node that TopoMojo will communicate with in order to access the API and allow viewing of consoles.
+This will allow the Proxmox API to be accessed over port 443 as well as provide the required authentication headers for accessing consoles through an external application.
 Instructions for doing this with NGINX are provided below.

 - Install NGINX on your main Proxmox node and configure it to run on startup.
     - `sudo apt install nginx`